jarrettj/deepracer-ami/README.md

 Took about 30 minutes.

-Note:
+Notes:
 Ran into OOM issue though during extended periods of training.
-I'll retest when there's another track update or teh like.
+I'll retest when there's another track update or thw like.
+Really strugging with this instance type.
+The CPUs are awesome, but the GPU is not fully utilised for some reason.
+Will try and get some answers from AWS.

 ## g3s.xlarge
 |vCPU|ECU|Memory (GiB)|Instance Storage (GB)|Linux/UNIX Usage|Spot Usage